-At this time, Karen was observed as she popped onto Whisky too.
+At this time, the ex was observed as she popped onto Whisky too.
 The basics.
 Show off!

-Skipping details (I can do that), I was slowly walked around the arena as Karen did similar and more!
+Skipping details (I can do that), I was slowly walked around the arena as the other did similar and more!

 A ‘walk’ around the arena was well welcomed.
 However!
 NO negatives in that ‘however’, more realisations.